Turtle6665/BillBliss/README.md

 ## Acknowledgments

+Thanks to :
-Thanks to ihatemoney.org for providing the backend support for BillBliss.
+- [ihatemoney.org](https://ihatemoney.org) for providing the backend support for BillBliss.
+- datalog for it's MIT licensed [Pure javascript QR Code generator](https://github.com/datalog/qrcode-svg)

 If you have any questions, feedback, or encounter issues while using BillBliss, please don't hesitate to reach out to us.